MCluck90/archispeak-generator/README.md

 Archispeak Translator
 =====================

-Translates common phrases to archispeak.
+//Translates common phrases to archispeak.

+Correction, there is no translation from english to archispeak.
+This just generates random phrases in archispeak so you can impress your architect friends.

 Developed by
 ------------